 It is our advice that consumers owning Whirlpool products follow the guidelines above and contact Whirlpool when they are ready to discard a part or the product itself as Whirlpool will ensure that these are channelized for safe disposal in compliance with the E-waste Rules.
 Indeed, Green Sense – a take-back program initiated by Whirlpool - is to help consumers recycle Whirlpool branded appliances sold in India.

 As part of the take back and recycling initiative, Whirlpool India has partnered with an authorized e waste recycler for channelizing E-Waste collected from all over India.
 This program is a solution for consumers to dispose their Whirlpool appliances when they reach their end-of-life.
-They need to call at 60008558 ( for private subscribers) & 18601804558 (for BSNL/MTNL subscribers) to know the nearest collection centre where the appliances can be dropped to ensure proper disposal.

 Green Sense program is a take- back and recycling initiative by Whirlpool India.
 As part of this initiative, consumers can contact Whirlpool to dispose of their Whirlpool branded products which have reached end of their useful life.

 Currently the initiative covers e-waste related to air-conditioners, washing machines and refrigerators only.

 Our Green Sense program provides a convenient way to the Whirlpool consumer to dispose off their Whirlpool appliances when they reach their end-of-life.
 The consumer can call Whirlpool Service Centre at 1800-208-1800 (Toll-Free) or SMS 'WPL' to 58558 and know the nearest collection centre where they can drop off the appliance.